New Used Contact

 In fact, when the car business is slow, it's not unusual to be able to negotiate a very good purchase price.
-But these "best deals" are only offered if you finance your loan through the dealer.
+But these "best deals" are sometimes only offered if you finance your loan through the dealer.
 In other words, they're sometimes willing to make nothing on the car itself because the profits on the loan make it more worth their while.

 This is an important example of just how important it is to know the proper interest rates, according to your credit rating, that are available online before finalizing the transaction.
-In other words, look out!
+In other words, look around.

 That said, we know the dealer loan is often the most convenient since you're usually right there already.
-And it is still possible to get a decent loan from a dealer (but very likely not the best), but you must be knowledgeable about the choices, know your credit score and have it with you at the closing to hold the dealer's feet to the fire.
+And it is still possible to get a decent loan from a dealer (but still very likely not the best), but you must be knowledgeable about the choices, know your credit score and have it with you at the closing to hold the dealer's feet to the fire.

 So, it's just super important to your pocket book that you first research rates before going to the dealer (I'll show you how to do that in a moment).
 But first ...